gaurprabhakar94/BBC-News-Sub-categorization/README.md

 The following repository has implementations of text mining, clustering, graphs and networks, topic modelling codes in R to further categorize the categories of news on BBC.

+There are four different codes for a more comprehensive description of the steps performed in each process.

 *****************************************************************************

 The dataset used is BBC news dataset -- 'bbc-fulltext' (http://mlg.ucd.ie/datasets/bbc.html)